Yahya-rabii/soge-plus/README.md

 - the admin microservice is able to monitor the health of each microservice and get its status based on the actuator endpoints and eureka server
 - each microservice is able to generate the logs and the logs are being stored in the log file locally
 - each microservice is able to generate a document using swagger
+- configure the MDC for the logs to be able to trace the logs
+- the gateway is able to access the openapi documentation of each microservice

 ## to do

-- configure the MDC for the logs

 - Implement the security using JWT